kfaizi/kfaizi.github.io/index.md

                 [<a href="https://github.com/kfaizi/ariadne" title="ariadne on GitHub" target="_blank" rel="noreferrer noopener">code</a>]
                 <p></p>
                 <p>
-                  i developed `ariadne`, a time-series image segmentation tool for root phenotyping, and used it to measure pareto-optimal trade-offs in root growth.
+                  i developed ariadne, a time-series image segmentation tool for root phenotyping, and used it to measure pareto-optimal trade-offs in root growth.
                 </p>
               </td>
             </tr>